 Whether facing sudden demand spikes, supply chain interruptions, or unforeseen delays, having the flexibility afforded by capacity and inventory buffers allows organizations to maintain a steady flow of goods and services to the market.

-A resilient supply chain ensures that operations continue smoothly during disruptions, minimizing downtime and maintaining business continuity.
-By anticipating potential issues and having contingency plans in place, businesses can avoid the costly impacts of supply chain interruptions.
+One of the primary benefits of supply chain resilience is business continuity.
+A resilient supply chain ensures smooth operations, even during disruptions, by minimizing downtime and maintaining a steady flow of goods or services.
+By anticipating potential risks and having contingency plans in place, businesses can avoid costly supply chain interruptions that would otherwise impact operations and revenue.

 Building supply chain resilience is crucial in today's interconnected world.
 Here are the key challenges faced in this endeavor: